 About two hours away lies the jewel in the crown - Machu Picchu.
 From the high pass of Intipunku, the Sun Gate, you get the first glimpse of the fabled city.
 This is the culmination of days of walking; the immersion into an ancient culture is complete.
 Arriving as the Incas did centuries ago, the trekker begins the final descent into Machu Picchu, sharing a path with history.

 When Hiram Bingham and his party discovered Machu Picchu in July 1911, Bingham was actually searching for the ruins of Vilcabamba, the remote stronghold of the last Incas.
-Today we know that he had almost certainly found Vilcabamba, without realizing it, when he stumbled across the jungle-covered ruins of Espíritu Pampa, some lOOkm (60 miles) west of Machu Picchu, two months before making his spectacular find on the Urubamba gorge.
-But Bingham saw only a small section of Espíritu Pampa, and dismissed it as insignificant.
-It was left to Gene Savoy, another American explorer, to investigate Espíritu Pampa when he carne looking for the lost city of the Incas more than 50 years later.
+Today we know that he had almost certainly found Vilcabamba, without realizing it, when he stumbled across the jungle-covered ruins of Espíritu Pampa, some 100 km (60 miles) west of Machu Picchu, two months before making his spectacular find on the gorge of Urubamba river.
+But Bingham saw only a small section of Espíritu Pampa and dismissed it as insignificant.
+It was left to Gene Savoy, another American explorer, to investigate Espíritu Pampa when he came looking for the lost city of the Incas more than 50 years later.

-Bingham was a Yale graduate, later a US senator, who became fascinated with Inca archeology in 1909 while in Peru studying Simón de Bolívar independence struggle.
-He returned with the Yale Peruvian expedition in 1911, and took the narrow mule trail down the Urubamba gorge in July of that year.
-Melchor Arteaga, a local campesino whom he met by chance while camping on the riverbanks, led him to the jungle-covered ruins.
+Bingham was a Yale graduate, later a US senator, who became fascinated with Inca archeology in 1909 while in Peru studying Simón de Bolívar's independence struggle.
+He returned with the Yale Peruvian expedition in 1911 and took the narrow mule trail down the Urubamba gorge in July of that year.
+Melchor Arteaga, a local peasant whom he met by chance while camping on the riverbanks, led him to the jungle-covered ruins.

-Machu Picchu - Ancient Peak was what the local people called the mountain above the saddle-ridge where the ruins were located, and its sister mountain was Huayna Picchu, because he believed he had discovered Manco Capac's gilded city, but he also speculated that the mountain refuge was Tampu Tocco, the mythical birth place of the Ayar brothers, the first of If, the Incas.
+Machu Picchu - Ancient Peak was what the local people called the mountain above the saddle-ridge where the ruins were located, and its sister mountain was Huayna Picchu because he believed he had discovered Manco Capac's gilded city, but he also speculated that the mountain refuge was Tampu Tocco, the mythical birthplace of the Ayar brothers, the first Incas.